pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 3. In Pupil we pay close attention to be fast enough or to subscribe only to low volume topics.
 Dropping messages in this case is by design.
 It is better than stalling data producers or running out of memory.

-#### Delivery Guarantees REQREP
+#### Delivery Guarantees REQ-REP
-When writing to the Backbone via REQREP we will get confirmations/replies for every message sent.
+When writing to the Backbone via REQ-REP we will get confirmations/replies for every message sent.
 Since REPREQ requires lockstep communication that is always initiated from the actor connecting to Pupil Capture/Service.
 It does not suffer the above issues.

 #### Delivery Guarantees in general
 We use TCP in zmq, it is generally a reliable transport.
 The app communicates to the IPC Backbone via localhost loopback, this is *very* reliable.
 I have not been able to produce a dropped message for network reasons on localhost.